You are using an outdated browser. Please upgrade your browser to improve your experience.

 7 min read

-When making end of life plans, it's normal to focus on making sure loved ones are provided for.
-What's harder to think about (but equally important) is what would happen to you if you were no longer able to make decisions for yourself.
+When making end of life plans, we often focus on making sure loved ones are provided for.
+What's harder to think about is what would happen if you were no longer able to make decisions for yourself.

-This simple guide will outline everything you need to know about lasting power of attorney, the different types available and how to set one up.
+This guide outlines everything you need to know about lasting power of attorney, and how to set one up.

 What is power of attorney?

-A power of attorney is a legal document that allows someone to make decisions for another person who is no longer able or wanting to make their own.
+A power of attorney is a legal document.
+It allows someone to make decisions for another person who is no longer able or willing to make their own.

 Types of power of attorney